JuulLinders/ComplexSystems.github.io/_posts/Blog Module 4 Testing the characteristics of Dynamical Systems.md

 Still, two points are quite prominent, however, they are less sharp than with the interval of 1000.
 This does, however, give enough evidence to assume that there are likely two phase transitions.
 This could, in practice, refer to the change in activity of the male participant.
 From awake to sleeping and then awake again.

 To conclude, this blog has explained three characteristics of complex systems and showed ways on how to assess two of those.
+Those characteristics will be referred to in future modules (INCLUDE WHICH ONES) and are thus useful to understand.